Palestinian gunman kills 7 near Jerusalem synagogue

 Israel says most of the dead were militants.
 But youths protesting the incursions and others not involved in the confrontations also have been killed.

-In the West Bank, Fatah announced a general strike and most shops were closed in Palestinian cities.
-The PA said Thursday it would halt the ties that its security forces maintain with Israel in a shared effort to contain Islamic militants.
-Previous threats have been short-lived, in part because of the benefits the authority enjoys from the relationship, and also due to U.S. and Israeli pressure.

-The PA has limited control over scattered enclaves in the West Bank, and almost none over militant strongholds like the Jenin camp.

 Israel says its raids are meant to dismantle militant networks and thwart attacks.
-The Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, which Israel captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.
-The Palestinians want those territories to form any eventual state.
+The Palestinians say they further entrench Israel’s 55-year, open-ended occupation of the West Bank, captured along with east Jerusalem and the Gaza Strip in the 1967 Mideast war.

-Israel has established dozens of settlements in the West Bank that house 500,000 people.
-The Palestinians and much of the international community view settlements as illegal and an obstacle to peace, even as talks to end the conflict have been moribund for over a decade.

 Associated Press writer Jon Gambrell in Dubai, United Arab Emirates, contributed.